stonybrook-lin539/main/source/background/07_functions/02_domain_terminology.md

 Explain why there is no natural number $x$ such that $f$ from the example above maps $x$ to $4$.
 :::

+In the example above, the function $f$ is **partial** because it is not defined on all values of the domain.
+A **total** function, on the other hand, maps every element of its domain to some element of its co-domain.
+Fields differ in whether they take total or partial functions to be the default.
+For example, computer scientists usually assume total functions and explicitly mention it when a function is partial, whereas it is common in calculus to assume partial functions and explicitly mention it when a function is total.
+Of course every partial function can be made total by giving a tighter definition of its domain, but this is not always practical.
+Sometimes the function is so complex that one simply cannot say what elements it is defined on, and hence one can only approximate its domain.

-How tightly one wants to define the domain and co-domain is a matter of taste.
+Quite generally, it is a matter of taste how tightly one wants to define the domain and co-domain.
-A loose definition tells the reader very little about what gets mapped to what by the function, but a definition with a very tight fit makes things difficult to read.
+A loose definition tells the reader very little about what gets mapped to what by the function, but a definition with a very tight fit, if it can be found at all, makes things difficult to read.
 Nonetheless, the domain and co-domain are a crucial part of a function's definition, and this is why they are usually specified before the precise mapping from inputs to outputs is even given.

 ::: example